 - Goal: Develop hazard reporting culture

-- Objective: Increase hazard reporting culture by 10% over previous year
+- Objective: Increase hazard reporting culture by 10% over the previous year

 - KPI: (Hazard reports this year) / (hazard reports last year) - 1.0

 In this example, your KPI would show a percentage increase or decrease.
 So long as your KPI stays at .1 or more (10%), you are reaching that objective.
-Safety managers need ensure the program they are managing are reaching safety performance indicators.
+Safety managers need to ensure the program they are managing is reaching safety performance indicators.